 Nitrite | Less than 1.0 mg/L |

-Maine Family Care Provider Well-Water Testing:
+Maine Child Care Facility and Provider Licensing Well-Water Testing (2021)

 Initial | Annual | Every 5 Years |